 So what does this mean?

-The author vector patent analyzes a set of sequences of words; these sequences of words are compared to the first and second sequences and vice versa.
+The author vector patent analyzes a set of words; these sequences are compared to the first and second sequences and vice versa.
 Comparing content against each other detects a specific writing style and can be used to classify particular authors.

 A sequence can consist of:

 - A search query.